keshsad/keshsad-v1/keshlib/therapy-app/README.md

 ### guidelines

-ai-based apps should be transparent in their data usage and processing. explain to users how this app uses AI and how it will benefit them. increase trust with clear explanations about how ai models work and how their data is handled.
+ai-based apps should be transparent in their data usage and processing. explain to users how i use ai and how it'll benefit them. increase trust with clear explanations about how ai models work and how their data will be handled.